Q. Are these really frequently asked questions?

 Q. Are your novels suitable for young children?

 A. It’s purely arbitrary, but I think the message of The Fraternity might be lost on people under 14—and that isn’t meant to disparage the intellect of 14-year-olds.
 There are a handful of sexual references and one semi-descriptive sex scene, but certainly nothing that would cause anyone to faint.
 (Unlike the childbirth film I watched in sophomore health class—holy cow, how about some warning next time?)
 The language in The Fraternity is far cleaner than what you’d hear in an actual frat house, but that’s just because I didn’t want it to be a distraction.
-Trombone Answers and The Rocheville Devil both have more adult language and sexual references, but again, I’d say mature teenagers would enjoy it.
+Trombone Answers, The Rocheville Devil, and Love and Corn and Whatnot all have more adult language and sexual references, but again, I’d say mature teenagers would enjoy them.
 I’m writing with adults in mind, but not in the gratuitous sense.

 Q. Are you your main characters?